 MEXE02 tree view Parameter name Description Setting range Electronic gear Electronic gear A1 to A4 Sets the denominator of the electronic gear.
 1 to 1,000 Electronic gear B Sets the numerator of the electronic gear.
-1 to 1,000 Operation Pulse input mode Selects the pulse input mode.
-0: Setting by the pulse input mode select switch 1: 2-pulse input mode, low active 2: 2-pulse input mode, high active 3: 1-pulse input mode, low active 4: 1-pulse input mode, high active 5: following input ×1 6: following input ×2 7: following input ×4 Smooth drive Changes the setting to enable/disable the smooth drive.
-0: Disable 1: Enable Excite position at first current on Selects the position at which the motor is excited after the power has been turned on.
+1 to 1,000 Operation Pulse input mode Sets the pulse input mode.
+0: Setting by the pulse input mode select switch 1: 2-pulse input mode, low active 2: 2-pulse input mode, high active 3: 1-pulse input mode, low active 4: 1-pulse input mode, high active 5: following input ×1 6: following input ×2 7: following input ×4 Smooth drive Sets whether to enable or disable the smooth drive function.
+0: Disable 1: Enable Excite position at first current on Sets the position at which the motor is excited after the power has been turned on.
 0: Detected position 1: Electrical angle 0° Auto return Sets whether or not to automatically return the motor, when the current is turned on, to the position where it was stopped.
-0: Disable 1: Enable Motor rotation direction Selects rotation direction of the motor.
+0: Disable 1: Enable Motor rotation direction Sets the rotation direction of motor output shaft.
 0: Positive=CCW 1: Positive=CW

 When a system parameter is changed, the new parameter will be enabled after the power is cycled.
-If a 24 VDC power supply is used with the AC power input type, also cycle the 24 VDC power supply.
+If a 24 VDC power supply is used with the AC power input type, also turn on the 24 VDC power supply again.